Today is a good day to discover more about the health benefits of nutmeg.

 It can inhibit certain bacteria that can cause periodontitis and tooth decay.

 Nutmeg contains menthol extracts that help prevent dental caries and tooth decay.

-Macelignan is an antibacterial agent in nutmeg that helps with stopping the bacteria that cause a cavity.
+Macelignan is an antibacterial agent in nutmeg that helps stop the bacteria that cause cavities.

 Even using nutmeg oil topically may help relieve your toothache.